jacobmorrier/fast-er/docs/source/usage.rst

     link = faster.Linkage(df_A, df_B, comp.Indices, est.Ksi)

     df_linked = link.transform()

+You can find a notebook with a concrete example executable on Google Colab by visiting this `link <https://github.com/jacobmorrier/fast-er/blob/15cdb7c89137d71d5e32422d1adbbfdf3fb73ba1/example/Example.ipynb>`.

 .. tip::
     Fast-ER implements aggressive memory management to optimize the utilization of your GPU resources.
 Nevertheless, the size of the datasets you can join or deduplicate simultaneously remains constrained by the available GPU memory.